SumeetSamuel/DISASTER-MANAGEMENT-AND-RELIEF/README.md

 # DISASTER-MANAGEMENT-RELIEF

-It is a Front-End Website.
+It is a Socia Front-End Website.
 Technology used HTML,CSS3,JAVASCRIPT,jQUERY,BOOTSTRAP.
-It is a Social Website.

 Team Members:
 1.Ankit Sinha.